Raffles (1958 film)

-Raffles (Spanish Raffles mexicano) is a 1958 Mexican crime film directed by Alejandro Galindo and starring Rafael Bertrand, María Duval and Prudencia Grifell.
+Raffles (Spanish: Raffles mexicano) is a 1958 Mexican crime film directed by Alejandro Galindo and starring Rafael Bertrand, María Duval and Prudencia Grifell.
 The film is based on E.W.
 Hornung books about the British gentleman thief A.J.
 Raffles, who is portrayed here as a Mexican.

-Es importante destacar que esta película no se encuentra disponible en ningún servicio,ni en ninguna página de Internet.solo hay un tráiler de unos pocos segundos en YouTube.por lo cual la cultura mexicana en lo referente a esta producción esta extinta.
+The film appears to be lost.

 The film's sets were designed by the art director Gunther Gerszo.